GoogleCloudPlatform/ai-on-gke/benchmarks/inference-server/triton/README.md

    ```

 2. Define `template_path` variable  in `terraform.tfvars`
-   If usinng method 1 In Step 1 above:
+   If using method 1 In Step 1 above:
    ```bash
    template_path = "path_to_manifest_template/triton-tensorrtllm-inference.tftpl"
    image_path = "path_to_your_registry/tritonserver_llm:latest"